 Crème Brûlée Vs. Crème Caramel

 There is some sort of confusion perhaps between the classic crème brûlée and this crème caramel.
-Although the technique is pretty similar, and the final result no doubt is as delicious, crème caramel is usually baked in a ramekin that has been lined with caramel on the bottom.
+Although the technique is pretty similar, and the final result no doubt is as delicious, crème caramel or flan is usually baked in a ramekin that has been lined with caramel on the bottom.

+Crème brûlée has sugar sprinkled on top, which is then burnt using a cooking blow torch.
 I think l prefer the crème caramel tough, it looks so pretty when turned upside down, but of course, you can just dig in and eat it straight from the ramekin, without bothering removing it first.

-Tips to make the flan
+Ingredients needed to make flan

 How do I know?
 Well, let's just say I wanted to test what happens if the heat it too high 🙂 It does burn, and badly, with smoke in the whole kitchen and everything.
 Not nice at all!